Okta Classic Engine release notes (Preview)

 LDAP password reset option

-LDAP delegated authentication settings can now be configured to allow users to reset their passwords.
+You can now configure LDAP delegated authentication settings to allow users to reset their passwords.
 This change reduces the time needed for password management and allows users to reset their passwords quickly and easily.
 See Enable delegated authentication for LDAP.

 Windows Device Registration Task, version 1.4.1